ClementWalter/cairo-vm-gs/README.md

 ```

 - the project id can be found by:

   - opening the menu Extensions > Apps Script
   - go to project setting on the left navigation bar
   - copy the ID therein

+- Cloning the project will double each .ts file into a similar .js file.
+Delete
+  the .js files.

 The `clasp` CLI is not so convenient and you should take a bit of time to play
 around and read the doc.
 Especially, check that everything is set up correctly